aourbanek/CS210_Final_Project/README.md

 Implementing a trie to load the database into on startup and searching that instead when the cache misses.
 (MUCH faster than re-searching the original database)
 ### Milestone 4
 Using a separate automated script to test performance for each of the 3 cache deletion strategies.
+Also includes a written report (and spreadsheet) on performance testing data.